joanFaseDev/100-days-of-code-projects/10.PartyGames/README.md

     * Animations steps and colors for rendering the hangman are now added to the gameManager object.
     * When a player's guess is wrong, display the next hangman's animation.
     * If the game is not over at the end of a round, load the next frame in the gameManager object.

+**06/05/2023**
+    * Keep track of each time a player has received a penalty.
+The penalty count is used when determining the winner of the game (in the case where both players have the same score).
+    * Implemented the logic to get the game's winner when the hangman's last image is displayed.
+    * When the game ends, part of the document is removed to clear the space for the last message.
+    * Last message reveal the winner and thanks both players for their participation in the game.
+    * Implemented the feature where the game ends if all letters are discovered.
+Winner is then decided using the same logic applied if the last image is displayed.

 ## Worthy of note
 ### Canvas